Death's-head

 Status

-.....Now an extremely rare migrant to
+.....An extremely rare migrant to

-Nottinghamshire, the Death's-head Hawk-moth was certainly
+Nottinghamshire, but the Death's-head Hawk-moth was certainly

 more regular a century or more ago.
 J.W.
 Carr in his book